- Early-morning Vatican Museums tour with breakfast

-- Enter the world-famous Vatican before the general public set foot inside
+- Explore the Vatican before members of the general public set foot inside

-- Enjoy an Italian-American breakfast buffet at the heart of the Vatican Museum complex
+- Enjoy an Italian-American breakfast buffet in the Pinecone Courtyard or Vatican cafeteria

-- See top Vatican sites like Raphael’s Rooms, Gallery of Maps and the Gallery of Tapestries with a guide
+- See top Vatican sights like Raphael’s Rooms, Gallery of Maps and the Gallery of Tapestries with a guide

-- Visit the Sistine Chapel to see Michelangelo’s The Last Judgement and then enter St Peter’s Basilica through a fast-track entranceway
+- Enter the Sistine Chapel to see Michelangelo’s The Last Judgment, and visit St Peter’s Basilica through a fast-track entrance

-- Small-group tour with a maximum of 16 people ensures a more personalized experience
+- Small-group tour with a maximum of 16 or 25 people ensures a more personalized experience

 Why Our Insiders Chose This Tour

-Visiting the Vatican is a must-do experience in Rome, but this tour is totally unique!
-Beat the crowds and start your tour with a breakfast right in the heart of the Vatican Museum complex.
+Visiting the Vatican is a must-do experience in Rome, and this tour is a unique way to do it.
+Beat the crowds and start your tour with a breakfast right in the heart of the Vatican Museums complex.